iotaledger/IIPs/iips/IIP-validator-score/IIP.md

 # Motivation

 Validators are the backbone of the IOTA network.
 The performance of each validator directly influences the network’s overall efficiency and usability.
-Therefore, it is essential to incentivize validators to operate reliably and effectively by tying their rewards to their observed performance.
+Therefore, it is essential to have a reliable automated system for monitoring their behavior and performance.

-Currently, the only mechanism for penalizing underperforming validators is a manual reporting system.
+Currently, a number of metrics are tracked for all validators which allows manual identification of performance issues, but the only mechanism for penalizing underperforming validators is a manual reporting system.
 This system requires a quorum of validators to explicitly report a misbehaving peer in order to reduce their rewards.
 Such an approach is impractical, as it demands continuous manual monitoring, which is an unreasonable burden for most operators.
 Moreover, no standard criteria exist to guide reporting decisions, resulting in inconsistent and arbitrary thresholds set independently by each validator.

 We propose an **automated and standardized system** for monitoring validator behavior, culminating in a commonly agreed score that reflects each validator’s performance during an epoch.
-These scores would directly influence the rewards distributed at the epoch’s end.
+These scores could subsequently be used to directly modify the rewards distributed at the epoch’s end, but the details of reward adjustment are outside the scope of this improvement proposal.

 # Specification

-## Performance Metrics and Proofs
+## Performance Metrics

 Each validator will monitor its peers throughout an epoch, collecting performance metrics for every other validator.
 Regardless of the exact set of metrics used, they are divided into two categories: **provable** and **unprovable** metrics:

 - **Unprovable metrics**: These represent misbehaviours for which a validator cannot produce a proof.
 Examples include malformed blocks or the dissemination of invalid blocks.
 Validators will collect and disseminate counts for those unprovable metrics.
 - **Provable metrics**: These include signed but invalid blocks and equivocations.
 Validators should produce *proofs* of these behaviours throughout the epoch and disseminate them.

-For that, we introduce a new `ConsensusTransactionKind` specific to propagate both proofs of misbehaviors and the unprovable counts relative to metrics collected throguth the epoch.
+We propose to introduce a new `ConsensusTransactionKind` named `MisbehaviorReport` specifically for the propagation of both proofs of misbehaviors and the unprovable counts related to metrics collected throughout the epoch.
 Whenever a block containing a transaction of this type is committed, validators update their counts for provable misbehaviours and also store the sender's view of the unprovable metrics.
 This type of transaction should be sent with a reasonable periodicity, so proofs don't accumulate too much, but at the same time, without taking unnecessary block space.
 We propose to follow the same periodicity of the checkpoint creation.

-## Aggregating Metrics and calculating Scores
+## Aggregating Metrics and Calculating Scores

 At the end of each epoch, validators should aggregate the different perceptions of the committee about all unprovable metrics in a deterministic way.
 With this aggregation and the provable counts, they calculate a score for each validator.

 Scores can be updated during the epoch according to a partial count of the validators' misbehaviours for monitoring purposes.
 Furthermore, metric counts and the score itself are used by the protocol at the epoch end to adjust rewards.
 Thus we calculate scores also with the same periodicity as checkpoint creation.

-When the very last checkpoint of the epoch is created, all validators share the same view of the included transactions of the whole epoch, thus a validator can safely and deterministically calculate the scores based on his perception of the committed consensus transactions.
+When the very last checkpoint of the epoch is created, all validators share the same view of all `MisbehaviorReport` transactions from the epoch so a validator can safely and deterministically calculate a global score from the proofs and counts therein.
+We do not prescribe any specific form to the scoring function in this improvement proposal other than being a weighted combination of each of the metrics included in the `MisbehaviorReport` transactions.

-## Adjusting Rewards

-The aggregated scores are passed to the advance_epoch function, where they are used to adjust validator rewards using the following formula:

-`adjusted_rewards[i] = unadjusted_rewards[i] * aggregated_scores[i] / max_score`

-Where `max_score` is the maximum achievable score.
-As in the current protocol, the difference between adjusted and unadjusted rewards is burned.

 # Rationale

 ## Performance Metrics

-The categorization of metrics as provable or unprovable allows them to be treated differently.
-Unprovable metrics are highly gameable and should not lead to severe penalties.
-Provable metrics, if correctly designed, offer a reliable estimation of validator performance and potential malicious behaviour, and can therefore be used as part of a strong  incentivization mechanism.
+The categorization of metrics as provable or unprovable allows them to be treated differently by applying different weights to these behaviors in the scoring function.
+Unprovable metrics are highly gameable, and although we can reduce the impact of innaccurate reporting through aggregation of scores, unprovable metrics should not lead to severe penalties.
+Provable metrics, on the other hand, offer a reliable measurement of specific aspects of validator performance and potential malicious behaviour, and can therefore be weighted more heavily in a scoring function to provide stronger incentives against these misbehaviors.

-Since proofs are embedded in committed blocks, validators already have a common view of all provable metrics.
-Thus, there is no need to report any count or score relative to provable metrics at the epoch end.
+The mechanisms for sharing metrics also differs between provable and unprovable misbehaviors.
+Unprovable metrics are entirely local to each validator, so counts of each misbehavior must be explicitly shared by validators and agreed upon through the consensus mechanism.
+Conversely, when using proofs for misbehaviors embedded in blocks, validators already have a common view of all provable metrics.
+Thus, there is no need to explicitly report any count or score related to provable metrics at the epoch end.

-Unprovable metrics, on the other hand, remain entirely local to each validator.
-Therefore, they must be shared and agreed upon through the consensus mechanism.

-## Aggregating Scores
+## Aggregating Metrics and Calculating Scores

-The use of the checkpoint periodicity to create such transactions and to calculate scores is ideal, since the epoch end is naturally syncronized with a checkpoint creation.
-This timing ensures that the latest score data is captured for reward adjustment at the epoch’s end, without delays on the epoch advancement.

-## Adjusting Rewards

-Once consensus is reached on the score, adjusting rewards becomes straightforward.
-The score incorporates all locally computed metrics and is designed to ensure incentive compatibility.
-As such, it can be directly applied as a multiplicative factor to the unadjusted rewards.
+The rationale for aggregating metrics and calculating scores during checkpoint creation is that all scores calculated use globally agreed values.
+Furthermore, this timing of score calculation also coincides with the epoch change mechanism which calculates critical information for advancing to the next epoch.
+By calculating scores each checkpoint, we ensure all validators have the same scores calculated at the moment of epoch change which ensures scores can be used to modify epoch rewards as part of future protocol improvements.

 # Reference Implementation

 An initial set of metrics has already been implemented in the iota repository, along with a simple scoring function that serves as a placeholder for a more complete version.
-This reference implementation is available in the (already merged) [PR#7604](https://github.com/iotaledger/iota/pull/7604) and [PR#7921](https://github.com/iotaledger/iota/pull/7921) The remaining components required to achieve consensus on an aggregated score and to adjust rewards are implementated in this (still not merged) [PR#8521](https://github.com/iotaledger/iota/pull/8521).
+This reference implementation is available in the (already merged) [PR#7604](https://github.com/iotaledger/iota/pull/7604) and [PR#7921](https://github.com/iotaledger/iota/pull/7921) The remaining components required to achieve consensus on an aggregated score are implementated in this [PR#8521](https://github.com/iotaledger/iota/pull/8521).
+An example of a scoring function can also be seen in this latter PR.

 # Backwards Compatibility

 The introduction of a new type of consensus message is not backward compatible and must be implemented as a protocol upgrade enabling the new functionality.
-Additionally, since scores are passed to the `advance_epoch` function a new version of `ChangeEpoch` transaction should be created, together with a new version of the `iota-framework` package.
 All other changes are either local to the node (as storing and counting metrics).
 Those local changes should not cause any node behaviour or agreement problems.